AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: python

-This section lists some problems that have been encountered while using Python inside GPS.
+This section lists some problems that have been encountered while using Python inside GNAT Studio.
 This is not a general Python discussion.

 .. _Hello_World!_in_python:

 Hello World! in python
 ^^^^^^^^^^^^^^^^^^^^^^

-Writing a Python script to interact with GPS is very simple.
-Here we show how to create a new menu in GPS that when clicked, displays a dialog saying the famous 'Hello World!'.
+Writing a Python script to interact with GNAT Studio is very simple.
+Here we show how to create a new menu in GNAT Studio that when clicked, displays a dialog saying the famous 'Hello World!'.

 Here is the code that you need to put in :file:`hello_world.py`::